aidanMellin/discordBot/README.md

 # discordBot
 a Bot for managing various discord tasks

+Some required packages for this bot:
+    Discord
+    Discord-Anti-Spam

 This bot has a recurring daily task set for the time between 0900 to 0959 checking for a completed Daily Health Task that is localized to RIT.
 This is paired to the dailyHealthBot repo I also have on my account.